I must tell you that my daughter and I have a bit of an obsession with these oatmeal and nut breakfast muffins.

 - 1 teaspoon of cinnamon powder

 - Heat oven to 300 ºF [150 ºC].

 - Mix the oatmeal, soy milk and olive oil.

 - In a separate bowl mash the bananas.

 - Add the bananas to the oatmeal mix.

-- Pour into greased muffin cups or silicone muffin molds.
+- Pour into silicone or paper muffin molds.